 An additional course fee will be assessed if attempted credits go above 4.0 course credits in the fall or spring semester(s) and/or 1.0 course in Jan term.
 For more information regarding the additional course fee or tuition billing, please visit or call the Business Office at (925) 631-4209.

 All study abroad students attending non-SMC programs will not receive a bill from SMC for the study abroad term.
 Payment must be sent directly to the host institution.
 A consortium agreement must be completed with the Financial Aid Office for those receiving aid through SMC.
 Please contact the Financial Aid office directly at (925) 631-4370.
-Please also contact the Center for International Programs at (925) 631-4352 for additional information related to study abroad programs.
+Please also contact the Center for International Programs at (925) 631-4352 for additional information related to study abroad programs, financial aid, insurance coverage, etc.